Morocco, from the snow-clad Atlas mountains to the blue Atlantic Ocean

 The Jardins d’Issil should be booked for romance-seeking wine.
 A series of 15 caïdal tents set up around a large central pool like mini marquees.
-You can also dine around the beach, under an auditorium, or go in the restaurant for something more formal.
+You can also dine around the beach, under an auditorium, or go in a restaurant for something more formal.

 If you want to have a good meal and rest, come to Dar Ayniwen.
-This stunning paradise is only a short drive from the city center but within five acres of lush gardens it feels like your own natural peaceful oasis.
-They also sell hotel guests free cooking classes.
+This stunning paradise is only a short drive from the city center but within five acres of lush gardens, it feels like your own natural peaceful oasis.
+They also sell hotel guests, free cooking classes.

 Travel to Africa: